mrhsce/Dense-sms-sender-for-android/README.md

 	- ✔ a mechanism for editing the groups and deleting them
 	- ✔ Show exactly for which phone numbers message has been send and also for which has been delivered

 	Third phase:
-	- ✔ In the manual maker take care of the focus(returning to its place) and also not to focus edit text
+	- ✔ In the manual maker take care of the focus(returning to its place) and also not to focus edit text -see if the broadcast recievers and intents stop when closing the activity they are created and if it is so thinck about and do sth that in all condition closed and open the program continues looking for sent , delivery , incoming messages(use application or service if needed)
 	- when editing a group and returning the edited group should be selected
+	- Adding two database one for message details and the other for the numbers and the status
+	- In the beginning and after the send button is pressed the message log list is shown here only brief information like the number of send and recieved and failed messages ,message text and date and time is dispalyed for more information each of these should be clicked
+	- the detailed message status page should have spinner for filtering the different status numbers like all,sent,delivered,failed and etc
+	- before sending there should be a check button that when this check button is ticked after sending the messages listens for the specific respond from the audience(like 0 or 1) and then base on that adds another status to the numbers(accepted or rejected or not answered) and this will be added to the filters- this message should also be allowed to enter the phone default messaging application
+	-when long clicking each each number there should be option to remove it from the list -add button for accessing the message log from the main menu -when long pressing the message text there should be a menu to copy the text inside it

 	- A mechanism for sending message to failed contacts
 	- Design message sent history and ability to select and edit and send old messages
 	- show detail about the success of a message (it means you don't have to watch and wait in the post message activity to see the results you can just close the app but still the detail are saved in the database)
 	- as long as the number of the sent and delivered messages hasn't reached the maximum there should be a small animation running for each
 	- work on the graphic and use branched weighting and scroll bars for the views